-3.2.
+4.2.
 Rationale

-An educational note supplement that provides the basis for the proposed promulgated calibration criteria for stochastic risk-free interest rates is being concurrently released by the Canadian Institute of Actuaries (CIA) Committee on Life Insurance Financial Reporting.
-As noted in the educational note supplement, models that satisfy the calibration criteria will be appropriate for use when actual risk-free interest rates are lower than the reference initial risk-free interest rates used for the calibration criteria (which were selected for consistency with the previous research paper published on the calibration of the long-term risk-free interest rate).
+A draft of the revised educational note supplement that provides the basis for the proposed promulgated calibration criteria for stochastic risk-free interest rates is being concurrently released by the Canadian Institute of Actuaries (CIA) Committee on Life Insurance Financial Reporting.
+As noted in the draft revised educational note supplement, models that satisfy the calibration criteria will be appropriate for use when actual risk-free interest rates are lower than the reference initial risk-free interest rates used for the calibration criteria (which were selected for consistency with the previous research paper published on the calibration of the long-term risk-free interest rate).

-4. Criteria for the Adoption of Standards of Practice
+5. Criteria for the Adoption of Standards of Practice

-The proposed promulgations of the URRs and calibration criteria for stochastic risk-free interest rates meet the criteria set out in section C of the ASB's Policy on Due Process for the Adoption of Standards of Practice.
-Specifically,
+The proposed promulgations of the maximum net credit spread, URRs and calibration criteria for stochastic risk-free interest rates meet the criteria set out in section C of the ASB's Policy on Due Process for the Adoption of Standards of Practice.
+Specifically the following:

 - 1. The public interest is advanced through the use of consistent criteria for establishing risk-free interest rate assumptions and thereby constraining risk-free interest rate assumptions to a reasonable range. - 2.
 Provision is made for the appropriate application of professional judgment within a reasonable range.
-The proposed calibration criteria allow the actuary to use any model that fits with the promulgated calibration criteria for stochastic risk-free interest rates. - 3.
-Use of the proposed calibration criteria and URRs is practical for actuaries with relevant training.
+The proposed calibration criteria allow the actuary to use any model that fits with the promulgated calibration criteria for stochastic risk-free interest rates.

-4. The proposed promulgation is considered to be unambiguous.
+- 3. Use of the proposed calibration criteria and URRs is practical for actuaries with relevant training. - 4.
+The proposed promulgation is considered to be unambiguous.

-5. Due Process
+6. Due Process